Virtual-Labs/students-online-laboratory-through-virtual-experimentation-nitk/README.md

 students-online-laboratory-through-virtual-experimentation-nitk
 ===============================================================

-This repository consist of sources of Students Online Laboratory through Virtual Experimentation lab developed by NIT Kanpur
+This repository consist of sources of Students Online Laboratory through Virtual Experimentation lab developed by NITK Surathkal.